nickswetUCSD/outagesmodeling/README.md

 **But can we take these conclusions and turn them into something actionable?
 Perhaps we can!**

-For additional context, read up on our [previous deep dive](https://nickswetucsd.github.io/poweroutages/) into power outages.

 ¹ Link to data source found [here.](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks)